 In December 2019, the University of Phoenix agreed to a settlement with the Federal Trade Commission for deceiving students with lofty claims of a promising future.
 The FTC announced a settlement worth $191 million.
 As part of the settlement, the University of Phoenix and its parent company agreed to return $50 million in cash to former students and cancel $141 million in student debt owed directly to the school.
 The settlement, however, doesn’t address private student loans taken out or other expenses.

-Military students enrolled in the University of Phoenix between 2012-2016 may be eligible to receive refunds on school-related expenses.
+Military students who were enrolled in the University of Phoenix in Texas and California between 2012-2016 may be eligible to receive refunds on school-related expenses.

 What did the University of Phoenix do wrong?

 In its FTC settlement, The University of Phoenix did not admit to any wrongdoing.
 However, a quick examination of its advertisements reveals a false promise of higher-paying jobs upon completion of a degree.
 In fact, after completing their degree, many students can’t secure a job in their field of study.
 Further, they are saddled with a tremendous amount of debts accrued throughout their studies.